 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str or callable) An expression that determines the value of the boundary condition.
-Alternatively, this can be a function with signature (value, dx, coords, t) that determines the value of target from the field value value (the value of the adjacent cell unless value_cell is specified), the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition

+- value (float or str or callable) An expression that determines the value of the boundary condition.
+Alternatively, this can be a function with signature (value, dx, \coords, t) that determines the value of target from the field value value (the value of the adjacent cell unless value\cell is specified), the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t.
 Ideally, this function should be numba-compilable since simulations might otherwise be very slow. - const (float or str or callable) An expression similar to value, which is only used for mixed (Robin) boundary conditions.
 Note that the implementation currently does not support that one argument is given as a callable function while the other is defined via an expression, so both need to have the same type. - target (str) Selects which value is actually set.
-Possible choices include value, derivative, mixed, and virtual_point. - user_funcs (dict, optional) A dictionary with user defined functions that can be used in expressions - value_cell (int) Determines which cells is read to determine the field value that is used as value in the expression or the function call.
+Possible choices include value, derivative, mixed, and virtual\point. - user\funcs (dict, optional) A dictionary with user defined functions that can be used in expressions - value\cell (int) Determines which cells is read to determine the field value that is used as value in the expression or the function call.
 The default (None) specifies the adjacent cell.

 '''

-Type

-bool
+names: list[str] = ['value_expression', 'value_expr']

+'''

-names: list[str] = ['value_expression', 'value_expr'] identifiers used to specify the given boundary class class MixedBC (grid, axis, upper, , rank=0, value=0, const=0)
+class MixedBC (grid, axis, upper, \, rank=0, value=0, const=0)